ietf-wg-aipref/wg-materials/interim-25-10/minutes.md

 suresh: following up on pedro. common crawl crawls a lot of things. what stops someone making a smaller dataset that has more restrictive permissions, like gai ok?

-erin: maybe we are just at the end of a long day. but why is the open model case different from any otehr case. when you train a model you select the set of content and that conditions what you can use the model for. if you've included content that is not allowed for training a generative model, then you can't use that model for generative ai.
+erin: maybe we are just at the end of a long day. but why is the open model case different from any other case. when you train a model you select the set of content and that conditions what you can use the model for. if you've included content that is not allowed for training a generative model, then you can't use that model for generative ai.

-paul: at which point it is not an open source model anyore because downstream restrictions.
+paul: at which point it is not an open source model anymore because downstream restrictions.

 erin: do people who want to release open source models, do we train on the more restrictive set, or do we allow the models' restrictions to be passed through.